rbrasga/SPPD-Deck-Tracker/README.md

 Alternate Login:
 ================================
-Currently only iOS account to Android device is supported.
+Both iOS and Android accounts to iOS and Android devices are supported.
+See details below.
+  * IOS account to Android Device
-No username/password needed, but an iOS device IS needed.
+    * No username/password needed, but an iOS device IS needed.
     * Connect both (ios device and android device) to the deck tracker.
-  * Enable Alternate Login in the deck tracker SETTINGS tab
+    * Enable Alternate Login + iOS in the deck tracker SETTINGS tab
     * Then launch SPPD on your iOS device
     * You can now close SPPD on your iOS device
     * Launch the game on your android device - you will automatically log in to your iOS account.
+  * Android account to iOS Device
+    * Android username/password needed, no Android device is needed.
+    * Connect IOS device to the deck tracker.
+    * Enable Alternate Login + Android in the deck tracker SETTINGS tab
+    * Input your Android Username/Password (password is only required the first time)
+    * Then launch SPPD on your iOS device - you will automatically log in to your Android account.

 Files:
 ============================================